Balancing conservative and disruptive growth in the voter model: Introduction

 \section{Introduction}

 Many properties of growing self-organizing processes arise from an interaction between growth and activity.
 These include antibiotic resistance in bacterial biofilms \cite{Frost2018}, chromatophore patterning in cephalopods \cite{Reiter2018}, mammalian pigmentation patterning \cite{Mort2016}, polymer assembly \cite{Ortiz2020}, and a plethora of phenomena associated with social and technological networks \cite{Dorogovtsev2013}.
 To better understand how the interaction of growth and activity influences the development of such processes, we examine how the expected number of state-changes in two versions of the voter model on a one-dimensional lattice are influenced by how growth is implemented.
+Previous work on fully-connected growing spin models has demonstrated how different implementations of growth can interact with the functional form of the growth to determine the dynamics of the voter model.
+In \cite{Morris2014} it is demonstrated that depending on the combination of the implementation and functional form of growth chosen the voter model can be confined to different aspects of its phase space in the long-time limit.
+Similarly, other studies have been concerned with the dynamics of spin systems in which the sign of a new spin added to the system is a function of the system's current magnetisation \cite{Klymko2017,Jack2019}.
+Our work offers a different approach whereby we vary the implementation of growth via a continuous parameter, and in doing so manipulate correlations established by spin systems to control their dynamics in the large-size (long-time) limit.